conan-io/docs/tutorial/consuming_packages/intro_to_versioning.rst

 but only pinned dependencies.

 A lockfile can be seen as a snapshot of a given dependency graph at some point in time.
-Such snapshot must be "realizable", that is, it needs to be a state that can be actually reproduce from the conanfile recipes.
+Such snapshot must be "realizable", that is, it needs to be a state that can be actually reproduced from the conanfile recipes.
 And this lockfile can be used at a later point in time to force that same state, even if there are new created package versions.

-Lets see lockfiles in action.
-First, lets pin the dependency to ``zlib/1.2.11`` in our example:
+Let's see lockfiles in action.
+First, let's pin the dependency to ``zlib/1.2.11`` in our example:

 .. code-block:: python